zarnold/roguelike-level.js/README.md

 # roguelike-level.js

-JavaScript function for creating a roguelike level.
+JavaScript CommonJS module for creating a roguelike level.

 The concept is simple, inspired by sliding system used by [Brogue](https://www.rockpapershotgun.com/2015/07/28/how-do-roguelikes-generate-levels/).
 Random rooms are generated, and slid into the level in a random direction until they collide with an existing room.